andyklimczak/getting-started-with-phoenix/article.md

 ### 7.3.2 Using Parameters

-...Explanation
+Submitted form data is put into the `article_params` map.
+We could pass or pluck these values individually to `MyBlog.create_article`, but that would be verbose and possibly error-prone.
+And it would become worse as we add more fields.

+Instead, we will pass a single map that contains values from the form.
+In order to prevent anything malicious from happening if extra params are submitted, we will `cast` the fields we want in the article schema's `changeset` function.

-Let's update the create action in the controller `lib/blog_web/article_controller.ex` to use the values in the `params` param:
+Let's update the `create` action in the controller `lib/blog_web/article_controller.ex` to use the values in the `article_params` param:
 ```elixir
 defmodule BlogWeb.ArticleController do
   use BlogWeb, :controller